Is Australia's food supply a superhero for the world?

 Australia’s biodiversity and agricultural ecosystem is unique.
 With that comes heightened importance for graduates to understand the forces at play.

 Australia produces enough to feed 3 times our population.
 So, there’s no doubt about the country's ability to punch above its weight when it comes to agriculture.

-Dr Ammar Abdul Aziz of UQ’s School of Agriculture and Food Sciences describes Australia as “essentially the superhero for the world’s food supply”.
+Dr Ammar Abdul Aziz of UQ’s School of Agriculture and Food Sustainability describes Australia as “essentially the superhero for the world’s food supply”.